top of page

 Core

-The core is the brain of the timer and is where the Arduino, LCD, battery, charging cable, data cable, mp3 (option A), rotary encoder, power switch, and twist caps are stored.
+The core is the brain of the timer and is where the Arduino, LCD, charging cable, data cable, rotary encoder, power switch, and twist caps are stored.
 The core can be installed in the shell I designed or into a container of your choosing.
+You will need all of the files from the Core folder.

 Shell

 The shell is designed to house the core and makes for a compact timer unit that can be easily transported and stored.
-The shell is also where the buttons, LEDs, and mp3 (option B) are mounted.
+The shell is also where the buttons, LEDs, battery and mp3 are mounted.
+For this configuration, in addition to the core files you will need the files in the Shell folder.
+You will not need the files in the Bucket Alt folder.

-The alternate models are meant to be utilzed when you decide to mount the core in a container other than my shell.
+The alternate models are meant to be utilized when you decide to mount the core in a container other than my shell.
 It provides mounting points and cover plates.
+For this configuration, in addition to the core files you will need the files in the Bucket Alt folder.
+You will not need the files in the Shell folder.
+This should be pretty intuitive based on the assembly guide video for the shell but I will make it's own video eventually.

 Parts List for Housing: